 English teacher gave them an A. The Frugal

 Editor is now in its second edition in paper

 My newest book is a full book of

 poetry.
 Jim Cox, Editor-in-Chief of Wisconsin

 is] an exceptionally skilled wordsmith, her

-after the book itself has been finished and
+long after the book itself has been finished

 for community and academic library Contemporary